 Council maintains and improves the infrastructure assets relating to coastal structures on behalf of the ratepayers to enhance community well-being and improve the District's coastal commercial and recreational assets.
-The coastal structures group of activities contributes to the community outcomes as detailed below.
+The coastal structures group of activities contributes to the community outcomes as detailed on the following page.